 Not all editing is the same.
-There are any objectives when it comes to editing.
-Determining what type of editing is needed can be very helpful.
-Ju Then categorize your editing and attempt to focus the scope of your edit to make an effective use of your time.
-More than a few students have reversed their progress by a meaningful attempt that went a bit too far. (reword)
+There are many objectives when it comes to editing.
+Determining what type of editing is needed is essential to accomplishing these objectives.
+Once you have determined the type of editing that you need, you can focus the scope of your editing to make an effective use of your time.

-This level of editing is often going back to some of the fundamentals of the Dissertation.
+This level of editing often requires you to going back to some of the fundamentals of the Dissertation.
 When this is required then it usually indicates some signficant errors.
 This is where contacting a Dissertation Strategist to gain a second pair of eyes can be very helpful.

 The fundamentals or “bones” of your dissertation — argument, structure, and logic may all need to be reexamined.
 Indeed - this is often closer to rewriting the full paper.
 Here are some of the things that may need attention.